Search and Hit Enter

 How do fresh and frozen blueberries compare?

 I wanted to include this because I found it quite interesting.
 Frozen blueberries mounded higher in the baking dish and I worried they might overflow with juices.
-In my tests at least, the frozen berries sunk back into the baking dish, and didn’t overflow with juices.
+In my tests at least, the frozen berries sunk back into the baking dish while cooking, and didn’t overflow with juices.

 In terms of the colour of the juice, it seemed to be a darker purple with frozen berries as compared to fresh.
 Frozen produced a slightly bluer purple, while fresh produced a slightly more pinky purple.